Lee15946/AWSInAction/SolutionArchitectProfessional/Compute & Load Balancing.md

 - Leverage the Amazon EKS Distro (AWS' bundled release of Kubernetes)
 - Reduce support costs and avoid maintaining redundant 3rd party tools
 - Install using the EKS Anywhere Installer
-- Optinally use the EKS Connector to connect the EKS Anywhere clusters to AWS
+- Optionally use the EKS Connector to connect the EKS Anywhere clusters to AWS
     - Fully Connected & Partially Disconnected: you can connect to Amazon EKS Anywhere clusters to AWS, and leverage the EKS console
     - Fully Disconnected: must install the EKS Distro and leverage open-sourcce tools to manage your clusters